 - A beneficiary may change from L-1B to L-1A if the US position qualifies, even if the beneficiary was never a manager or executive in the foreign office.
 But remember that the beneficiary will not qualify for EB-1 status if that is the case.

-Contact VisaPro if you have any questions regarding the L-1B Visa or need help in filing.
-Our experienced attorneys will be happy to assist you.
+Contact VisaPro if you have any questions regarding the L-1B Visa, or need help in filing timely and successfully.

 What VisaPro Customers Are Saying